It’s WAR time!

 Conclusion

 As understandable from the above information in the article, it is evident that the WAR metric is and can be used to measure the player’s performance.
+You can also find What is WHIP & OPS in Baseball?

 At the same time, it is to be considered that the required elements are taken into consideration while calculating the WAR metric, especially when calculating the WAR for pitchers.